 "The greatest lesson in life is to know that even fools are right sometimes."This is a subversion of inaccuracy for Artistic License; the research wasn't done (or wasn't available), but the writer was still correct on at least a few points — by complete fluke.
 This can be hard to tell from Shown Their Work, and can often only be seen in context with the rest of the work.
-A work that has Shown Their Work would be accurate overall, while one that is Accidentally Accurate would only get a few things correct.
+A work that has Shown Their Work would be accurate overall, while one that has Accidentally Correct Writing would only get a few things correct.
 Alternately, the author could not have known the piece of information in question, and explicitly claimed to be "just guessing", but turned out to be right (as has happened more than once with real life classified information).
 Accidentally Correct Zoology is a specific subtrope for an animal that was made to be fictional but turned out to be real.
 If research not available at the time of the writing proves them right, that's a case of Science Marches On meeting this trope; if the work turns out prophetic, that's Dated History meeting this trope.
 If the theory would never have been accepted by researchers working in whatever field (e.g. Professor Alexander Abian's theory that we should blow up the moon to stop Typhus), it's just the writers fertilizing some Epileptic Trees.
 If the writer was just showing off an obscure fact that they know, that's Shown Their Work.
 Compare Right for the Wrong Reasons.
 For the same principle applied to tactics, see Strategy Schmategy.
 Compare: Accidental Truth, in which an in-story lie by a character turns out to be true after all, and The Cuckoolander Was Right, for In-Universe examples of something similar.

 — Sir Winston Churchill, 1941 address to the U.S. Congress